sarahforzley/universal-docs/automation/scripts/README.md

 ### **Description**

-A description of the script.
-This is shown in various places within the UA UI and also returned by the Universal cmdlets.
+This description of the script shows in various places within the UA UI and is returned by the Universal cmdlets.

 ### **Disable Manual Invocation**

-Prevents a script from being run manually.
+This prevents a script from running manually.
 This is enforced in the UI as well as the web server and cmdlets.

 ### **Max Job History**

-Defaults to 100.
-It defines the amount of jobs that are stored when running this script.
-Jobs are also cleaned up based on the server-wide job retention duration setting from within the Settings / General page.
+The max job history defines the amount of jobs stored when running this script.
+It defaults to 100.
+Jobs are also cleaned up based on the server-wide job retention duration setting from the Settings / General page.

 ### **Error Action**

-Changes how the script reacts when there is an error within the script.
-By default, terminating and non-terminating errors are ignored and the script will always be successful.
+The error action changes how the script reacts when it has an error.
+By default, terminating and non-terminating errors are ignored and the script always succeeds.
 You can change this setting to stop to cause scripts to fail immediately when an error is encountered.

-If you wish to write errors directly to the error pane without causing changes in how the script is handled (for example in an exception handler), you can use `Write-PSUError` to output the error record and it will appear in the error tab of the job.
+If you wish to write errors directly to the error pane without causing changes in how the script is handled (for example in an exception handler), use `Write-PSUError` to output the error record and it appears in the job's error tab.

 ### **Environment**

-Allows you to define the required PowerShell environment for the script.
+This allows you to define the required PowerShell environment for the script.
 By default, it uses the server-wide default PowerShell environment.
-PowerShell environments are automatically located the first the Universal Server starts up or read from the `environments.ps1` file.
+PowerShell environments are automatically located the first time the Universal Server starts up or read from the `environments.ps1` file.
 You can also add Environment on the Settings / Environments page.

 ### **Timeout**

-The number of minutes before the script will timeout.
+The number of minutes before the script times out.
 The default value of 0 means the script will run forever.
-Once a script reaches it's time out, it will be cancelled.
+Once a script reaches its timeout, it is canceled.

 ### Discard Pipeline

-When checked, this will disable the storage of pipeline output.
-This will greatly reduce the CPU and storage overhead of jobs.
-The script will still write to the information, warning, and error streams.
+When checked, this disables pipeline output storage.
+This greatly reduces jobs' CPU and storage overhead, but the script still writes to the information, warning, and error streams.

 ### **Concurrent Jobs**

-Defines the maximum concurrent jobs the script can be run.
-Defaults to 100.
+Defines the maximum concurrent jobs with which the script can be run.
+It defaults to 100.

 ```powershell
 New-PSUScript -Name Script.ps1 -Path Script.Ps1 -ConcurrentJobs 1